NatasaSofou/myGenRepo/README.md

 # myGenRepo

-This is a generated repo
+This is a generated repo,new one.